 Artichoke Leaf Extract – 300mg

-There are some studies suggesting Artichoke Leaf Extract to improve cell-signaling, help produce synapses, and improve learning ability.
+There are some studies suggesting Artichoke Leaf Extract improves cell signaling, helps produce synapses, and improves learning ability.

 The bad news is more studies are needed before we can say this in confidence — not to mention the studies also requiring Forskolin to produce these effects.
 The good news is Qualia Focus utilizes both Artichoke Leaf Extract and Forskolin.